TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 9 - other error
 ```

+## Sales Information - Set Price:
+This is the price per period for the subscription term of the product.
+Revenue splits are explained in the Vendor Agreement (need link to it here).

 ## Upload Software Here:
 Once your product is successfully integrated into our permissioning system, take the product out of debug mode (see bool debug above), and export a protected ELD.
 If you have accompanying files, workspaces, symbol lists, etc, zip everything into one file, and then upload it here.
 This is what will be distributed to end-users at the time of purchase or free trial.

+## Send for approval:
+Click here to send this listing for approval by TAS site moderators.
+You will be notified by email up acceptace or rejection.

 ## Other Notes